 There aren't that many food blogs without a recipe for shakshuka, and here's mine too.
 In my defense, it is a great dish, and it's highly adaptable, with variations ranging from the simple, soupy tomato base, to the vegetable-laden concoction that I favor.

-For my recipe I have gathered inspiration from several versions, and the addition of queso de freir (pan-fried halloumi in the original at MantaRay Restaurant, see photo further above) works so well that I think it should be a permanent addition to shakshukas everywhere.
+For my recipe, I have gathered inspiration from several versions, and the addition of queso de freir (pan-fried halloumi in the original at MantaRay Restaurant) works so well that I think it should be a permanent addition to shakshuka everywhere.

 - 1/2 lb of queso de freir (or halloumi) cut into slices